 Susan M. Manzi, MD, MPH

-Dr. Susan Manzi is Chair of the Lupus Foundation of America Board of Directors and also serves as the Foundation’s Acting Medical Director.
+Dr. Susan Manzi is Immediate Past Chair of the Lupus Foundation of America Board of Directors and also serves as the Foundation’s Acting Medical Director.

-Dr. Manzi is Co-Director of the Lupus Center of Excellence and serves as Chair of the Department of Medicine of West Penn Allegheny Health System in Pittsburgh.
+Dr. Manzi is chair of Allegheny Health Network Medicine Institute and director of its Lupus Center of Excellence.
 She is a Vice Chair and Professor at Temple University.

 She received her medical degree from the University of Pittsburgh School of Medicine and completed her medical internship and residency at Duke University Medical Center where she was appointed Assistant Chief Resident, after which she completed her fellowship in rheumatology at University of Pittsburgh Medical Center, and received her master’s degree in public health from the University of Pittsburgh Graduate School of Public Health.

 Dr. Manzi is recognized nationally and internationally as a leader in lupus patient care and research, and a pioneer in scientific investigation of cardiovascular disease in patients with lupus.
 She has served on a number of study sections and currently is a member of the Clinical and Integrative Cardiovascular Sciences Study Section for the National Institutes of Health (NIH).

 She is the Secretary/Treasurer of the Systemic Lupus International Cooperating Clinics Committee, and a member of the Foundation’s Medical-Medical-Scientific Advisory Committee.
 She has participated in the design and implementation of many phase I, phase II and phase III clinical trials and her expertise in this area has led to her appointment to the FDA Arthritis Advisory Board and six data safety monitoring boards for NIH intramural and extramural programs.